evpo/EncryptPad/docs/en/readme.md

 ## Compile EncryptPad on Mac/Linux

-It is easier than building on Windows.
 All you need is to install Qt, Python and run:

-    ./configure.py
+    export PATH=$HOME/Qt/5.10.1/clang_64/bin/:$PATH
+    ./configure.py --build-botan --ldflags "-mmacosx-version-min=10.10" --cxxflags "-mmacosx-version-min=10.10"
     make

+Change the Qt path and replace the minimal macOS versions as needed.
+The command will work without them but the result will be limited to the current version.

 <div id="build-on-fedora"></div>